Mbiydzenyuy3/project-restuarant/README.md

 bg color- yellow

 ## Description
-We will be buliding a two web page restaurant website. we are creating an online presence for ARLEAI FOOD restaurant online to gain more customers and exposure
+We will be buliding a two web page restaurant site. we are creating an online presence for ARLEAI FOOD restaurant online to gain more customers and exposure